 Visualisation has been one of the triumphs of computer science, allowing patterns of truth to render the invisible visible, over time, through space, across domains.
 Measuring Cup and Weather Bracelet by Mitchell Whitelaw are constructed from climate and weather data to form objects that relate poetically to their subjects.
 Maria Fernanda Cardoso’s visualisation, Museum of Copulatory Organs, is more iconic, being scale representations of electron micrographs of snail penises (love darts) and pollen.

 Today we recognise, as perhaps Hargrave did, that millennia of evolution have produced some extraordinary ‘designs’.
 New digital technologies give us a new capacity to mimic and model the natural world, in homage to natural forms, to better understand the natural world and to find new solutions to the problems in the world we construct for ourselves.

-Out of Hand is published by Museum of Applied Arts and Sciences Media, available from MAAS Store or online at mass.museum/store.
+Out of Hand is published by Museum of Applied Arts and Sciences Media.
+Purchase the book online or from MAAS Store.

 This article first appeared in MAAS Magazine, Winter 2016.
 Access a digital version of the magazine.
 To receive a printed copy, become a MAAS member.